Big Daddy's Kitchen

 (and Black Bean Soup)

-1 pound dried black beans
+1 cup dried black beans

-4 cups water
+6 cups water - divided

-1 medium green bell pepper (chopped)
+2 medium green bell pepper

-1 medium onion (chopped)
+1 large onion (chopped)

-1 medium to large ham hock, preferably smoked
+1 medium ham hock, preferably smoked

 2 teaspoons paprika

-2 teaspoons ground cumin
+3 teaspoons ground cumin

 1 teaspoon Mexican oregano